Pinnacle Plaza

 Pinnacle Plaza (荣祥广场) is a shopping complex located in the Shunyi District of Beijing, China.
-It is located nearby to several housing complexes including River Garden, Yosemite, Capital Paradise and Eurovilla.It houses several restaurants including a Burger King, Starbucks and Dominoes Pizza.

-It is also located close to the International School of Beijing and the British School of Beijing, which follows the British curriculum and is one of the most international schools in Beijing.
-Pinnacle Plaza is a Place where the expats living in Beijing usually are because of the foreign supermarket and proximity to housing complexes near Pinnacle Plaza.
+It is located nearby to several housing complexes.
+It houses several restaurants including a Burger King, Starbucks and Domino's Pizza.
+Pinnacle Plaza is also located close to schools such as International School of Beijing and the British School of Beijing.
+Pinnacle Plaza is a place where the expats living in Beijing usually are because of the foreign supermarket and proximity to housing complexes near Pinnacle Plaza.